Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

 Often, $Q_p$ and $Q_d$ are chosen to be constant diagonal matrices that speed up or slow down convergence in specific directions.
 Interestingly, in the limit case $Q_p \gg Q_d$, one recovers a differential-algebraic system

 which is a continuous-time \emph{dual ascent}.
-This idea of replacing the primal gradient flow with an explicit (algebraic) minimization can also be applied partially to a subset of variables.
-This possibility will be applied in \cref{ex:opt_freq}.
+This idea of replacing the primal gradient flow with an explicit (algebraic) minimization can also be applied partially to a subset of variables. {\tb This technique was applied, e.g., in \cite{liConnectingAutomaticGeneration2016} and is illustrated in the example in \cref{ex:opt_freq} for frequency control in power systems.}